 With a variety of influences, including Louis Malle's 1963 film The Fire Within and Orson Welles' 1942 film The Magnificent Ambersons, the story involves themes of the dysfunctional family, lost greatness, and redemption.
 An absurdist and ironic sense of humor pervades the film, which features a soundtrack subsequently released in two albums.
 The Royal Tenenbaums was shot in and around New York City, including a house in Harlem used for the Tenenbaum residence.
 The filmmakers went to efforts to distinguish the film's backgrounds from a recognizable New York, with fashions and sets combining the appearances of different time periods.

 After debuting at the New York Film Festival, The Royal Tenenbaums received positive reviews from critics and was Anderson's most financially successful film until 2014's The Grand Budapest Hotel.
-Hackman won a Golden Globe for his performance, and the screenwriters were nominated for the Academy Award for Best Original Screenplay.
+Hackman won a Golden Globe for Best Actor - Musical or Comedy for his performance at the 59th Golden Globe Awards, and Anderson and Wilson were nominated for the Academy Award for Best Original Screenplay at the 74th Academy Awards.
 In 2016, it was included in BBC's 100 Greatest Films of the 21st Century.

 PlotRoyal Tenenbaum explains to his three adolescent children, Chas, Margot, and Richie, that he and his wife, Etheline, are separating.
 Each of the children achieved great success at a young age.
 Chas is a math and business genius, from whom Royal steals money.
 Margot, who was adopted, was awarded a grant for a play that she wrote in the ninth grade.
 Richie is a tennis prodigy and artist who expresses his love for Margot.
 Eli Cash is the Tenenbaums' neighbor and Richie's best friend.
 Also part of the Tenenbaum household is Pagoda, the trusted valet.